bowman2001/perplexdoc/content/blog/marginal-note/index.md

 > Thus one number is {^256}&frasl;{_25} and the other {^144}&frasl;{_25}.
 The sum of these numbers is 16 and each summand is a square.

 {{< mnote up=24 >}}
 It is impossible to separate a cube into two cubes, or a fourth power into two fourth powers, or in general, any power higher than the second, into two like powers.
-I have discovered a truly marvelous proof of this, which this margin is too narrow to contain. --- _Pierre de Fermat_
+I have discovered a truly marvelous proof of this, which this margin is too narrow to contain.
 {{< /mnote >}}

 ---